Generic Name: lamotrigine (la MOE tri jeen)

-Do not crush, chew, or break a regular Lamictal tablet.
-Swallow it whole.
+Do not crush, chew, or break an extended-release Lamictal XR tablet.
+Swallow the tablet whole.

 Do not swallow the orally disintegrating tablet (ODT) whole.
 Place it on your tongue and move it around in your mouth.
 Allow the tablet to dissolve in your mouth without chewing.
 Swallow several times as the tablet dissolves.
 If desired, you may drink liquid to help swallow the dissolved tablet.

 To take the chewable dispersible tablet, you may either swallow it whole with a glass of water, or chew it first and then swallow it.
 You may also place the tablet into 1 teaspoon of water or diluted fruit juice and allow it to disperse in the liquid for about 1 minute.
 Gently swirl the liquid and then swallow all of the mixture right away.
 Do not save it for later use.

 Do not stop using Lamictal suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 Wear a medical alert tag or carry an ID card stating that you take Lamictal.
 Any medical care provider who treats you should know that you take seizure medication.

 Use this medicine regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.